-OPHA is pleased to provide to the Ministry of Health and Long-Term Care our submission in response to
+OPHA is pleased to provide to the Ministry of Health and Long-Term Care our submission in response to the Standards for Public Health Programs and Services Consultation Document (2017).

-1 Ontario Public Health Association.
-(2016, December 16).
-Opportunities to Modernize the Built Environment Language in the Ontario Public Health Standards.
-Recommendations from OPHA's Built Environment & Environmental Health Working Groups to MOHLTC.
-Retrieved March 27, 2017, from http://www.opha.on.ca/getmedia/0372d57d-4b18-4695-a2aa-8dee73d2758c/Opportunities-to-Modernize-the-Built-Environment-Language-in-the-Ontario-Public-Health-Standards.pdf.aspx?ext=.pdf the Standards for Public Health Programs and Services Consultation Document (2017).
 Through our consultations, OPHA was enthused to compile a wealth of insight from our members and constituent societies.
 Comments received from our members were numerous and thoughtful, demonstrating an engaged membership that is eager to contribute in a constructive way to the process of modernizing the Ontario Public Health Standards.

 The OPHA membership is far-reaching and uniquely encompasses a vast array of colleagues working in a variety of public health roles.
-These roles range from academics, to professionals involved in public health units, healthcare agencies, non-profit and private sector organizations, to community partners and constituent societies.
+These roles range from academics, to professionals involved in public health units, healthcare agencies, non-profit and private sector organizations, to community partners, and constituent societies.
 Through our diverse membership, OPHA is able to provide a platform where professionals spanning several public health disciplines and sectors can network and collaborate on issues of importance.
 As an example, OPHA facilitates collaboration through our workgroups who have been productive on several fronts:

-- Our Environmental Health Workgroup partnered with other sectors through Ecohealth Ontario, prepared submissions to do with food, air and water quality and safety, and surveyed health units across the province on their initiatives related to climate change. - Our Built Environment Workgroup has been working with various sectors to create an online learning course on building healthy communities.
-They have also been working with transportation engineers and provincial and municipal planning experts on community design, in an effort to reduce chronic diseases and improve the environment. - Our Reproductive Health Workgroup has been busy collating evidence on preconception, and developing action plans to strengthen preconception health and informed decision making for labour and birth. - Our Cannabis Taskforce is currently looking at the repercussions of the legalization of cannabis in Ontario and Canada. - Our joint alPHa-OPHA Health Equity Workgroup has created health equity indicators. - Our Breastfeeding Network engages a variety of professionals to focus on increased breastfeeding rates and the promotion of The Baby Friendly Initiative. - Our Chronic Disease Workgroup is looking at issues of tobacco, healthy eating and nutrition. - Our Persons with Disabilities Taskforce is identifying ways to promote inclusion and reduce barriers. - Our Alcohol Workgroup advocates for strategies that bring forward the latest evidence on actions needed. - Our New Professionals Network works to support the next generation of talent in public health.
+- The Environmental Health Workgroup partnered with other sectors through Ecohealth Ontario, prepared submissions to do with food, air, and water quality and safety, and surveyed health units across the province on their initiatives related to climate change. - The Built Environment Workgroup has been working with various sectors to create an online learning course on building healthy communities.
+They have also been working with transportation engineers and provincial and municipal planning experts on community design, in an effort to reduce chronic disease and improve the environment. - The Reproductive Health Workgroup has been busy collating evidence on preconception, and developing action plans to strengthen preconception health and informed decision making for labour and birth. - The Cannabis Taskforce is currently looking at the repercussions of the legalization of cannabis in Canada. - The Joint alPHa-OPHA Health Equity Workgroup has created Health Equity Indicators. - The Breastfeeding Network engages a variety of professionals to focus on increased breastfeeding rates and the promotion of The Baby Friendly Initiative. - The Chronic Disease Workgroup is looking at issues of tobacco, healthy eating and nutrition. - Our Persons with Disabilities Taskforce is identifying ways to promote inclusion and reduce barriers. - Our Alcohol Workgroup advocates for strategies that bring forward the latest evidence on actions needed. - Our New Professionals Network works to support the next generation of talent in public health.

 As a result of our unique potential to bring together a range of expertise, OPHA is well positioned to be a strong partner.
-We are pleased to articulate our ongoing interest and expertise in assisting the ministry as a partner, be it to develop protocol and guidance documents, resources, training activities, supporting networks or other activities that can support the public health sector and the implementation of these new standards.
+We are pleased to articulate our ongoing interest and expertise in assisting the ministry as a partner be it to develop protocol and guidance documents, resources, training activities, supporting networks or other activities that can support the public health sector and the implementation of these new standards.